 Smoky Roasted Almonds

-Smoky roasted almonds would be great for New Year’s Eve or football games.
-They really make a nice addition to your cheese or charcuterie board.
-A jar of these smoky roasted almonds would make a great gift for that special someone.
+Smoky roasted almonds are great for New Year’s Eve or football games.
+Roasted almonds are a nice addition to your cheese or charcuterie board.
+A jar of these smoky roasted almonds makes a great gift for that special someone.

-No excuses for buying the salt-laden, slightly stale tasting mixed nuts at the store.
+And, best of all, smoky roasted almonds could not be any easier to make!
+There are no excuses for buying the salt-laden, slightly stale-tasting mixed nuts at the store.
 These are unique, delicious, and umm….easy.

-And good for you, too!
-They supply protein, fiber, and lots of good vitamins and minerals, which makes them the perfect snack.
+Nuts are a healthy snack, too.
+They supply protein, fiber, and lots of good vitamins and minerals.

 Craving more roasted nuts?